hsandy123/fortiadc-kubernetes-controller/demo.md

-# Demo: FortiADC integration with FortiADC Kubernetes Controller: TCP VirtualServer Custom Resource for PostgreSQL service running inside Kubernetes
+# FortiADC integration with FortiADC Kubernetes Controller: VirtualServer CustomResource that supports for Kubernetes TCP/UDP services
+-   **Introduction to the VirtualServer CRD** – Enabling support for Kubernetes TCP/UDP services beyond traditional HTTP routing.
+-   **Calico with VXLAN CNI Integration** – Leveraging Calico's VXLAN support for flexible, scalable network overlays.
+-   **Live Demo Scenario** – Showcasing real-world use of the VirtualServer CRD and Calico VXLAN in a Kubernetes environment.
 This demo shows how we can define a **TCP VirtualServer** as a **Custom Resource (CR)** inside the Kubernetes cluster — using our own VirtualServer CRD.

-The **FortiADC Kubernetes Controller** watches VirtualServer Custom Resource and associated resources like **Services, Pods, and VXLAN networking**, then **translates and deploys them** into corresponding **FortiADC objects**.
+The **FortiADC Kubernetes Controller** watches for VirtualServer Custom Resource and associated resources like **Services, Pods, and VXLAN networking**, then **translates and deploys them** into corresponding **FortiADC objects**.
 As a result, users can simply connect to the **FortiADC TCP VirtualServer**, and that traffic is securely proxied to the **PostgreSQL database running inside Kubernetes**.

 ```mermaid
 flowchart LR